 4. International Educator

-My wife Katie is a school counselor at an American school in Abu Dhabi, and I can tell you firsthand that the life of an international educator is pretty awesome.
-Her school provides us with a free upscale apartment, a dedicated parking space, and a gym, pool, and steam room.
+My wife Katie is a school counselor at an American school in Brazil, and I can tell you firsthand that the life of an international educator is pretty awesome.
+Her school provides us with a free furnished apartment, complete with a dedicated parking space.
 Oh, and that jacuzzi tub that park rangers don’t get?
-We have one of those too.
+We had one of those at our last apartment.

 Being an international educator is one of the best ways to travel the world for free.
-Beyond free housing, other perks from Katie’s job include full comprehensive health coverage and roundtrip flights home every summer for all family members, plus generous school breaks, including a two-month summer break, three-week winter break, and two-week spring break.
+Beyond free housing, other perks from Katie’s job include full comprehensive health coverage and roundtrip flights home every year for all family members.
+She also enjoys generous school breaks, including a two-month summer break, month-long winter break, week-long breaks every spring and fall, and many three-day weekends sprinkled throughout the school year.

-And these perks aren’t unique to this specific school or the UAE.
+And these perks aren’t unique to her specific school.
 Plenty of international schools are looking for Western educators, including schools in Asia, Africa, the Middle East, South America, and even Europe.
-In fact, our next home will be Brazil.
+We lived in Abu Dhabi before Brazil, and loved every minute of it.

 Still, not all international schools provide these same perks.
-In Europe especially, most schools don’t offer free housing or a free flight home every year.
+In Europe especially, many schools don’t offer free housing or free flights home every year.
 They don’t offer these perks because they don’t have to; international educators are willing to accept less to live there.

 Despite setting out with the intention of moving home after two or three years, most international educators that I know have no plans to ever move back to the U.S., U.K., or Canada.
 The benefits and lifestyle of international education are just too good compared to educators’ salaries “back home.”